jayam04/python-projects/readme.md

 ## Latest Changes
 Remade Equations from scratch
 Changed some stuff in the program Contacts
 Changed some text in the Readme and the Contributing guidelines
+Removed some stuff in Sysinfo

 ## Program List
 [**box (TKinter)**](PyPrograms/tkinter/box) A program that makes a window with TKinter